 Ensuring safe communication with your business associates or customers is one of the primary duties of your company’s IT support.
 Cybercriminals can intercept your email or electronic communication channels anytime.
 Hence, important information may end up in the hands of hackers.

 Luckily, end-to-end data encryption is an excellent way to prevent such unfortunate incidences by guaranteeing the privacy of your communication channels.
+Even if you create client portal, ensuring that it's built with strong encryption measures can further enhance the security of sensitive information exchanged between you and your clients.
 This makes it harder for hackers to intercept your communication channels to steal your data.

 The risk of a data breach is greater when portable gadgets are moving from one location to another.
 These include smartphones, tablets, or laptops that contain sensitive information.
 These devices can be taken outside the security parameters of your company’s networks.
 Unfortunately, a cyberattack can happen when attending conferences and out-of-town meetings.